10 Ingredients for DevOps Transformation with Mark Andersen

 Amazon Lightsail and DigitalOcean both allow users to attach “static IPs” to their server instances.
 A static IP is just like a public IP because it’s accessible from the Internet.
-However as the name suggests, static IPs don’t change with instance reboots.
+However, as the name suggests, static IPs don’t change with instance reboots.
 Without a static IP, an instance will get a new public IP every time it’s rebooted.
 When a static IP is attached to an instance, that IP remains assigned to the instance through system reboots.
 This is useful for internet facing applications like web or proxy servers.

 In Amazon Lightsail, a static IP address can be assigned to an instance or kept as a standalone resource.
 Also, the IP can be re-assigned to another instance when necessary.

 DigitalOcean has a slightly different approach.
-Here, the public IP assigned to the instance doesn’t change even after system goes through a power cycle (hard rebooted) or power off / power on.
-It also offers something called “Floating IP” which is essentially same as static IP.
+Here, the public IP assigned to the instance doesn’t change even after the system goes through a power cycle (hard rebooted) or power off / power on.
+It also offers something called “Floating IP” which is essentially the same as static IP.
 A floating IP can be assigned to an instance and if necessary, detached and reattached to another instance.
 This allows Internet traffic to be redirected to different machines when necessary.
 The image below shows how floating IPs are managed.